 The UIC's Centers for Cultural Understanding and Social Change (previously the Centers for Diversity) constitutes six autonomous and collaborating units under Academic Affairs.
-The Centers include the African-American Cultural Center, Arab American Cultural Center, Asian American Resource and Cultural Center, Disability Cultural Center, Disability Resource Center, Gender & Sexuality Center, Rafael Cintrón Ortiz Latino Cultural Center, and Women's Leadership and Resource Center.
-They are great partners to the MUSE program, regularly hiring our students to assist with their programs and inviting usto use them in our courses, and hosting exciting events including lectures and exhibitions.
+They are great partners to the MUSE program, regularly hiring our students to assist with their programs and inviting us to use their resources in our courses, and hosting exciting events including lectures and exhibitions.